lionlai1989/data-structures-and-algorithms/C1-Algorithmic_Toolbox/README.md

 # Algorithmic Toolbox

+Algorithmic Toolbox covers basic algorithmic techniques and ideas for computational problems arising frequently in practical applications: sorting and searching, divide and conquer, greedy algorithms, dynamic programming.
+I learn a lot of theory: how to sort data and how it helps for searching; how to break a large problem into pieces and solve them recursively; when it makes sense to proceed greedily; how dynamic programming is used in genomic studies.

 ## Description

-This section provides a concise summary of each assignment in the course, accompanied by brief descriptions and a few figures.
+This section provides a concise summary of each assignment in the course.

 - Week 1: Programming Challenges
   Finish all problems.

 - Week 2: Algorithmic Warm-Up
-  Finished the problems 1 to 4.
-The problems 5 to 8 is too hard.
+  Finished the problems 1 to 6.
+The problems 7 to 8 is too hard.

 - Week 3: Greedy Algorithms
   Not all problems can be solved by greedy algorithms.
 So, make sure the first safe choice is optimal choice.
 Then you can continue.
 If not, then greedy algorithm is probably not the way to go.